dabeaz/curio/docs/devel.rst

 kind of "duck-synchronization" in your program.
 If a lock looks like a lock, ``abide()`` will probably work with it regardless of where it came from.

+Finally, a caution: having Curio synchronize with foreign locks is not the fastest thing.
+There are backing threads and a fair bit of communication across the async-synchronous boundary.
+If you're doing a bunch of fine-grained locking where performance is critical, don't use ``abide()``.
+In fact, try to do almost anything else.

 Asynchronous Threads
 ^^^^^^^^^^^^^^^^^^^^